CoCoLM: COmplex COmmonsense Enhanced Language Model with Discourse Relations: Conclusion and Future Work

-In this work, we aim at helping pre-trained language models understand complex commonsense about events.
-Specifically, we first conduct the random walk over a large-scale eventuality-based knowledge graph to collect multi-hop event knowledge and then inject the knowledge into the pre-trained LMs with an event-based mask strategy as well as two auxiliary tasks.
+In this work, we aim at helping pre-trained language models understand complex commonsense about eventualities.
+Specifically, we first conduct the random walk over a large-scale eventuality-based knowledge graph to collect multi-hop event knowledge and then inject the knowledge into the pre-trained LMs with an eventuality-based mask strategy as well as two auxiliary tasks.
 Experiments on three downstream tasks as well as extensive analysis demonstrate the effectiveness of the proposed model.
 As our approach is a general solution, we believe that it can also be helpful for other tasks that require complex commonsense about events.

-Both the code and pre-trained model \name ~are released.
+For future work, we would sample sub-graph structures to explore more meaningful event-centric commonsense knowledge~\cite{wang2021contextualized}.
+Moreover, we will equip our models with generative abilities by finetuning powerful T5~\cite{2020t5} or BART~\cite{lewis-etal-2020-bart} models to help narrative story completion~\cite{ji-etal-2020-language}, commonsense inference~\cite{gabriel2021paragraph}, event infilling tasks~\cite{lin-etal-2021-conditional}.
+Unified event-aware language models like \citet{zhou2022claret} would be promising and interesting directions.